Generalized model of incipient plasticity with parametric variations: Implications of parametric variations

-In all the reported studies, the above-discussed issue is typically bypassed by selecting a ``convenient'' part of the whole distribution for fitting.
-To see, whether this approach can provide an acceptable estimate of the activation parameters, we select apparently linear regions in the plots of Figure.
-6 and attempt linear fits (green dashed lines).
-The resulting activation parameters computed on the basis of Eq.
-(3) are listed in Table II, which reveals an astonishing trend.
-We find that the activation volumes $v^*_{\text{lin}}$ measured in this manner are much smaller the corresponding central values, \(\left\langle v^{\ast} \right\rangle\), as used in the Monte-Carlo calculations.
-Furthermore, the measured values drop even far below the actual range of \(v^{\ast}\).
-For instance, consider the case of \(\left\langle v^{\ast} \right\rangle\)=0.8 and a variation of ±20\% around this mean value, thus allowing \(v^{\ast}\) to vary from 0.64 to 0.96.
-For ±5\% variation in \(G_{0}\) around \(\left\langle G_{0} \right\rangle\) = 1, the activation volume obtained using the linear fit is merely 0.2587, which is only a small fraction of the actual central value, \(\left\langle v^{\ast} \right\rangle\), but also much smaller than the lower bound of 0.85485.
-Hence, the naive approach based on Eq.
-(3) is observed to cause severe underestimation of the activation volume even for small variances of the activation parameters.
-A similar trend is observed in Table III for the measured values,$G^0_{\text{lin}}$ , which are obtained on the basis of Eq.
-(3).
-We find that, similar to the case of actual vs. measured activation volumes, $G^0_{\text{lin}}$ can turn out to be significantly smaller than \(\left\langle G_{0} \right\rangle\) used in the Monte Carlo calculations.
+In all the reported studies, the issue of non-linearity in the double-logarithmic plots is typically bypassed by selecting a convenient part of the whole distribution for fitting.
+To observe whether this approach can provide an acceptable estimate of the activation parameters, we select seemingly linear regions in the plots of Figs.~2 and 3 and attempt linear fits (dashed lines) based on the rigid-parameter approach.
+The resulting activation parameters computed based on Eq.~(3) are listed in Table 1, which reveals an astonishing trend.
+We find that the activation volumes, $v^*_{\text{lin}}$, measured in this manner with the brute-force assumption of linearity, are much smaller than the corresponding central values, \(\left\langle v^{\ast} \right\rangle\), used in the Monte Carlo calculations.
+Furthermore, the measured values drop even far below the entire range of \(v^{\ast}\).
+For instance, consider the case of \(\left\langle v^{\ast} \right\rangle\) = 0.8 and a variation of $\pm$20\% around this mean value, thus allowing \(v^{\ast}\) to vary from 0.64 to 0.96.
+For $\pm$5\% variation in \(G_{0}\) around \(\left\langle G_{0} \right\rangle\) = 1, the activation volume obtained using the linear fit is, $v^*_{\text{lin}} = 0.26$, which is only a small fraction of the actual central value and much smaller than even the lower bound of 0.64.
+Hence, assuming the applicability of Eq.~(3) is observed to cause severe underestimation of the activation volume even for small variances of the activation parameters.
+A similar trend is found in Table 2 for the values of $G^0_{\text{lin}}$ estimated on the basis of Eq.~(3).
+Similar to the case of actual \textit{vs}. measured activation volumes, $G^0_{\text{lin}}$ can turn out to be significantly smaller than \(\left\langle G_{0} \right\rangle\) used in the Monte Carlo calculations.\\